 SMS in APAC

-- In China, marketing messages are not allowed for gambling, property, immigration, adult related content and education.
+- In China, international SMS marketing messages are not allowed for gambling, property, immigration, adult related content and education.
 Also, each message sent needs to include the opt-out option.

 - In India, marketing messages may only be sent between 9AM and 9PM.